 The simplest way of creating a new test class in IntelliJ IDEA is by using a dedicated intention action that you can invoke from your source code.
 In this case, the IDE creates a new test class and generates test code for this class, package, or function.

 Add a new test

-In your production code, place the caret at the class for which you want to create a test, press Alt+Enter, and select Create Test.
+In your production code in the editor, place the caret at the class for which you want to create a test, press Alt+Enter, and select Create Test.

 In the Create Test dialog, select the library that you want to use.

 If you don't have the necessary library yet, you will be prompted to download it.
 To do that, click Fix.

 Configure the test class name and its location and select the methods that you want to test.
 Click OK.

 As a result, IntelliJ IDEA creates a new test class with the specified name and generated test methods in the Test Sources Root.

 |Testing library||Select the testing framework that you are going to use.|